Spoilers For Wednesday’s ‘General Hospital’: Kristina Takes Next Initiation Step As Her Loved Ones Scramble

 — General Hospital (@GeneralHospital) April 8, 2019

-While everybody at the DOD house is prepared for the initiation to take place, General Hospital spoilers reveal that Harmony will send out a distress call of some sort.
+While everybody at the DoD house is prepared for the initiation to take place, General Hospital spoilers reveal that Harmony will send out a distress call of some sort.
 Could she perhaps discover that someone had looked at things in the attic, or could she find Jason as he is trying to intervene?

 "My daughter is in a cult." #GH pic.twitter.com/lI0n1UMfNN